Whos-Who/backend/docs/Socket.Events.md

 #### Description

-Emitted when a player reconnects to the server and rejoins game while previously in middle of game.
+Emitted when a player reconnects to the server while previously in the middle of a game.
 It is emitted to all players in the room.

 #### Payload

-The emitted payload contains 2 attributes
+The emitted payload is JSON object containing 2 attributes

 - `gameState` representing the updated game sate
 - `clientId` the clientId of the player who reconnected